 The image below shows the release screen for my USB charger module.
 In this example, I’m going to send the data to one of my company’s email addresses.

 Once you click Send, you’ve sent a link to your manufacturer, which they can use to access the manufacturing data and download it directly.
 The manufacturer can then go back and add comments to the design directly in the Concord workspace if anything needs to be changed before fabrication.
 You can also invite other designers to collaborate by sending them an email invite.

-Getting to a design review is much easier when you can share PCB data with manufacturers through the cloud, rather than sending emails.
-Altium Concord Pro™ is the ideal cloud collaboration solution for PCB design and manufacturing preparation.
-All these features and many more are directly accessible in Altium Designer®, or you can deploy an Altium Concord Pro instance on a local server.
+Getting to a design review is much easier when you can share PCB data with manufacturers through the cloud.
+The Altium 365™ platform makes it easy to share your projects, manage project data, and collaborate with your design team in a secure environment.
+All these features and many more are directly accessible in Altium Designer®.